NLog/NLog.Extensions.Logging/README.md

 Known issues
 ---
 - Installing the NuGet packages [NLog.config](https://www.nuget.org/packages/NLog.Config/) / [NLog.schema](https://www.nuget.org/packages/NLog.Schema/) won't add to your project.
 It's recommend to extract (unzip) the NLog.Schema package and place the NLog.XSD in the same folder as NLog.config.
 - auto load of NLog extensions won't work yet.
+Use `<extensions>` (see below)

+.NET Core issues:

+- `${basedir}` isn't working will in .NET Core
+- `LogManager.GetCurrentClassLogger()` will use the filename instead of the full class name (class name and namespace, like in NLog 4).
+This will be fixed in the final of NLog 5 (after the release of NETSTANDARD 2.0)

 Example